Bangkok Cafe Guide: 8 Specialty Coffee Shops Worth Finding

 1. Nana Coffee Roasters — Phra Nakhon

 National barista and roasting champion.
-This isn’t a cafe with good coffee — it’s a roastery that happens to let you sit down.
+This isn’t a cafe with good coffee.
+It’s a roastery that happens to let you sit down.
 The two-story building has dramatic arches and natural light that makes every seat feel intentional.
 Single-origin pour-overs are the move here.
 Ask the barista what’s freshest.

 Location: Phra Nakhon (Old Town) — Google Maps Coffee: ฿100–180 | Vibe: Serious coffee, beautiful space Best for: Coffee nerds who want championship-level beans